julianfssen/turbin3_builders_course_q3/airdrop/README.md

 # airdrop

+**NOTE**: The original repo with the full commit history is at: https://github.com/julianfssen/airdrop

 `airdrop` is a Solana dApp (written in Typescript) that interacts with the token program onchain.

 This program is the prerequisite dApp for the first phase of the WBA Turbin3 program.